GohtaAihara/SEraster-analyses/README.md

 # SEraster-analyses
-This repository contains code scripts to reproduce analyses and figures in our paper "", which demonstrates the utility of an R package SEraster.
+This repository contains code scripts to reproduce analyses and figures in our paper "", which evaluates the utility of an R package SEraster.